Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 To enable the Error Log Type use [`Enable-PodeLogErrorType`](../../../../Functions/Logging/Enable-PodeLogErrorType), and supply one or more Log Methods - such as the [Terminal](../../Methods/Terminal) Method.

 You can call [`Enable-PodeLogErrorType`](../../../../Functions/Logging/Enable-PodeLogErrorType) multiple times, supplying a different `-Name` for each, to enable multiple Error Log Types.
+When multiple are enabled, an Error will be sent to all enabled Error Log Types.

 !!! note
     For backwards compatibility support: if you call `Enable-PodeLogErrorType` with no `-Name`, then a default name will be used.
 Subsequent `Enable-PodeLogErrorType` calls **must** supply a `-Name`.